-NOTE: The DEPI Multicast UDP Port AVP Mandatory bit (M) MUST be set to 1.
+The CCAP Core or RPD MUST set the DEPI Multicast UDP Port AVP M field (Mandatory bit) to 1.

 The CCAP Core would issue this AVP during the session setup (ICRQ), if UDP is enabled and if the CCAP Core wants a data session to use a different UDP port for sending multicast session packets from the CCAP Core to the RPD, other than the UDP port that was negotiated during the Control Connection setup.